Zombie1111/Unity2DFluidSim/README.md

   <li>Enter playmode and you should now have a 2D fluid simulation that can collide with the Quad</li>
 </ol>

+(The fluid simulation itself does not rely heavily on Unity, porting this to non Unity enviroments should therefore not require too much work)

 ## Documentation
 Most functions are documented and all parameters visible in the Unity inspector have tooltips